cleberMargarida/k-entity-framework/docs/features/serialization.md

 # Serialization

-K-Entity-Framework provides an extensible serialization system.
-The default serializer is `System.Text.Json`, but you can plug in your own custom serializers.
+K-Entity-Framework uses `System.Text.Json` by default, but you can use custom serializers.

-## `System.Text.Json` (Default)
+## Default Configuration

-The framework uses `System.Text.Json` by default.
-You can customize the `JsonSerializerOptions` for each topic.

 ```csharp
 modelBuilder.Topic<OrderCreated>(topic =>